 Who can fit floor and wall tiles?

-A competent DIYer can fit wall and floor tiles, but bear in mind that porcelain is much harder to cut than ceramic, while natural stone is costly, so a professional installer can be well worth the spend.
+A competent DIYer can fit wall tiles and tile a floor, but bear in mind that porcelain is much harder to cut than ceramic, while natural stone is costly, so a professional installer can be well worth the spend.